admin

 Auto Shop Showcase / Bowling Green, KY

 My longtime client Gary Gunn started up a new business in 2023, returning to mentoring auto repair shop owners.
 Gary collaborated with me on his new website, as well as his online and print advertising campaigns.
-This postcard mailer design has been a huge success for Gary’s startup business.
+This postcard mailer design quickly became a huge success for Gary’s startup business.
 In fact, it has attracted several valuable automotive business owners to join his monthly mentoring meetings.

 Postcard Mailer Design Story – Changing Business Model